 We will strategically supplement this database, acquiring fecal samples for species that are under-sampled and abundant on farms.
 To produce holistic risk assessments for the more common birds found in farmland, our ideal goal would be that our final database will include >20 tests of each pathogen for >45 species (i.e., 15 additional species).
 Thus, we intend to collect at least fecal samples from 300 individuals (20 tests * 15 species).
 It is impossible, however, to only capture target species in mist-nets and we anticipate capturing many more individuals that have moderate sample coverage in our database.
 As these birds will have already been captured and obtaining a fecal sample will cause minimal additional distress, we anticipate assaying 200 additional individuals for foodborne diseases, bringing the total number of individuals captured and assessed to 500 (study group 2).
 The number of samples necessary was determined from consulting with scientific literature about relative detection frequencies of pathogens/pests in bird fecal materials.
 For example, we expect that Campylobacter will be detected in ~5% of the samples of suitable disease vectors.
 Given this expectation, a sample size of at least 20 should allow for at least 1 Campylobacter detection.

 Finally, we will capture birds to acquire fecal samples that will be used in pathogen survival experiments (methods detailed below).
 These experiments will help us determine how long foodborne pathogens can survive in the feces of different farmland bird species, and on different substrates found in the farm field environment.
 Feces will be acquired from wild birds through three approaches, depending on the target species: (1) hand captures from nest boxes (for cavity-nesting birds), (2) following larger birds (e.g., Canada Goose and Wild Turkey) and waiting for them defecate, and (3) mist nets (for all other species).
 Feces will be inoculated with either pathogenic E. coli strains (in a BSL-2 lab at a USDA facility) or with nonpathogenic strains (placed at the UC Davis student farm).
 They will then be placed on four different common farm substrates: lettuce leaves, organically-managed agricultural soil, conventionally-managed agricultural soil, and plastic.
 Fecal samples will be collected at multiple time point to quantify pathogen half-lives.
-To do so, we will leverage feces from 240 birds (2 bird species, 2 pathogen strains, 4 substrates, 3 replicates per substrate, and 5 time points to quantify).
+To do so, we will collect feces from 240 birds (2 bird species, 2 pathogen strains, 4 substrates, 3 replicates per substrate, and 5 time points to quantify).
 We will also acquire 24 additional samples to compare survival between the pathogenic and nonpathogenic strain in the lab.
 Finally, we will acquire 80 additional samples to compare among a broader array of species (10 bird species, 1 strain, 8 replicates, 1 time point).
 Thus, in total, 344 birds will contribute fecal samples to this study (study group 3).
 These sample sizes were carefully chosen to minimize the number of fecal samples needed (and thus birds that need to be captured) while still having enough statistical power to quantify pathogen survival rates.

 Procedures